viraj-gulati/NBA-Injury-Prediction/README.md

 - Michael Del Rosa (mfd9268@nyu.edu)

 ## Project Overview
-This project employs advanced machine learning techniques to predict injuries in NBA players.
-Utilizing multiple data sources and complex models including METIC and RNN, the goal is to improve injury prediction accuracy, thereby informing better player management and health strategies.
+This project leverages advanced machine learning techniques to predict injuries among NBA players, aiming to improve the accuracy of such predictions.
+By analyzing historical data on player injuries and performance metrics, we apply sophisticated models to foresee potential injuries.
+This not only helps in better player management but also informs strategic decisions in sports medicine and team planning.

 ## Repository Structure
-- `NBA_Pred_Adv_Project.ipynb`: Core project Jupyter notebook.
+- `NBA_Pred_Adv_Project.ipynb`: The core Jupyter notebook containing all data analysis, model training, and evaluation.
-- `data/`: Contains all datasets used in the project, including player performance and injury records.
+- `data/`: Directory housing all the datasets used in the project, which include player performance metrics and recorded injuries.
-- `README.md`: Project overview and setup guide.
+- `README.md`: Provides an overview of the project

+## Additional Resources

+### Presentation
+For a detailed walkthrough of our project findings and methodologies, view our [Presentation Slides](https://docs.google.com/presentation/d/1HklDYnA65y5d8_ysRnkMOqRaZeJLNbQR2kbdxoL-BxM/edit?usp=sharing).
+These slides provide visuals and deeper insights into our predictive models and the outcomes of our analyses.

+### Milestone 3 Documentation
+To see a comprehensive breakdown of our project's Milestone 3, including detailed discussions on our data analysis, model refinements, and key insights, refer to our [Milestone 3 Document](https://drive.google.com/file/d/1k0akDl_AL3KWO0Y5yI_xe8nEFfnCCiqt/view?usp=sharing).
+This document includes all technical details and the project's progress updates.

 ## Data Collection and Cleaning
-Data was collected from various sports transaction records and processed using Python.
-Key steps involved:
+We collected data from multiple reliable sources, including sports transaction records and player performance databases.
+Here’s how we managed the data:
-- Fetching last year's player injuries.
-- Cleaning and preprocessing data to handle missing values and standardize entries.
+- **Acquisition**: Data was initially acquired from public sports databases that track detailed player activities and injury reports over the seasons.
+- **Preprocessing**: To ensure data quality, we implemented several preprocessing steps:
+  - **Cleaning**: Involved removing duplicates, handling missing values, and correcting anomalies in the data.
+  - **Standardization**: All data entries were standardized to ensure uniformity, particularly important for time-series analysis.
-- Merging data from multiple sources to create a comprehensive dataset for analysis.
+  - **Merging**: Multiple data sources were combined to create a comprehensive dataset that provides a holistic view of player histories and injury records.

 ## Models Used
 ### METIC Model
-- Combines LSTM and RNN techniques.
-- Analyzes sequential game data alongside player statistics.
+- **Concept**: The METIC model is a hybrid approach that integrates Long Short-Term Memory (LSTM) networks with Recurrent Neural Networks (RNNs) to analyze sequential and time-series data effectively.
+- **Application**: This model specifically looks at game-by-game performance data and injury history to predict the likelihood of future injuries.

 ### RNN Model
-- Specializes in processing time-series data to capture temporal dynamics of injuries.
+- **Concept**: Focused solely on the temporal dynamics of player data, the RNN model excels in identifying patterns over time that precede injuries.
+- **Implementation**: Utilizes layers of RNNs to process sequences of game performance metrics, learning from past outcomes to predict future risks.

 ## Key Results
-- Both models demonstrate high accuracy in injury prediction, with detailed performance metrics discussed in our results section.
+- **Performance**: Both models demonstrated high predictive accuracy in our tests.
+The METIC model was particularly effective in capturing complex patterns in injury-prone data, while the RNN model provided robust predictions across different players and seasons.
+- **Insights**: Detailed performance metrics, such as precision, recall, and F1-score for each model, are discussed extensively in our results section.
+These metrics help evaluate the effectiveness of each model in real-world scenarios.